Walmart Case Study (Business Model):

 4. Success Story of Walmart

 Walmart has a large customer base and scale of operations.
-It has been possible due to its core objective which is providing good and services to consumers at low price.
+It has been possible due to its core objective which is providing good and services to consumers at a low price.

 - Large Sales Volume: Walmart core agenda is to make goods and services available to the consumers at a low price.
 This drives their sales many folds and hence increase their sales volume.